Ready to Represent ⭐️ Robberse and Zulueta are going to the @MLB All-Star Futures Game!

-Blue Jays’ pitching prospects Sem Robberse and Yosver Zulueta will pitching in the MLB All-Star Futures Game
+Blue Jays’ pitching prospects Sem Robberse and Yosver Zulueta will pitch in the MLB All-Star Futures Game

 The MLB All-Star game is almost upon us!